A simple analytical expression of quantum Fisher and Skew information and their dynamics under decoherence channels: Analytical expression of Fisher and skew information for two qubit -states

 Typically, skew information is widely regarded as a special type of quantum Fisher information since it falls into the category of monotonic metrics on the state space \cite{Petz1996,Petz21996}.
 Moreover, it possesses many geometric features analogous to those of Fisher information, both based on the notion of quantum uncertainty as well as Cramér-Rao inequality can be rewritten in terms of skew information \cite{Petz2002,Petz31996,Luo22004}.
 This motivated us to investigate the similarity of these two quantities.
 Usually, the total uncertainty of a single observable $K$ in a quantum state $\rho_{\theta}$ is quantified by the variance as ${\rm Var}\left(\rho_{\theta},K\right)={\rm Tr}\left(\rho_{\theta}K^{2}\right)-\left({\rm Tr}\left(\rho_{\theta}K\right) \right)^{2}$.
 Due to the classical ignorance on the classical mixture in $\rho_{\theta}$, the uncertainty quantification in terms of variance includes the classical ignorance ${\rm Var}_{c}\left(\rho_{\theta}\right)$ and a quantum part ${\rm Var}_{q}\left(\rho_{\theta}\right)$ for the mixed states, such that ${\rm Var}\left(\rho_{\theta},K\right)={\rm Var}_{c}\left(\rho_{\theta}\right)+{\rm Var}_{q}\left(\rho_{\theta}\right)$.
 To deal only with the quantum part of the variance, Wigner and Yanase \cite{Wigner1963} introduced the following quantity

 called the Wigner-Yanase skew information, as a measure of the information content on the values of observables not commuting with $K$.
+In the situation where the quantum estimation is carried out in an interferometric configuration (i.e., the estimation of an unknown phase shift) \cite{SlaouiDrissi}, the density matrix is generated by the unitary dynamics $\rho_{\theta}=e^{-iK\theta}\rho_{AB}e^{iK\theta}$ and $\rho_{\theta}$ obeys the Landau-von Neumann equation $i\partial_{\theta}\rho_{\theta}=\left[K,\theta_{\theta}\right]$.
+Thus, the above equation (\ref{X}) becomes

 This quantity can be regarded as a measure of the non-commutativity degrees between a considered state $\rho_{\theta}$ and the observable $K$ and satisfies all the known criteria for an information-theoretic measure; It reduces to the variance for pure states and vanishes when the density matrix commutes with the conserved quantity $K$.
 It is invariant as long as the state changes for isolated systems according to the Landau-von Neumann.
 Another interesting property of skew information is its additive, i.e. the information content of a multiparty system is independent of the sum of the information provided by the subsystems \cite{Liu2016}.
 For two qubits $X$-state (\ref{D}), the skew information (\ref{36}) can be equivalently represented as

 where